BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 ### ItemConverter

-To retain the original type of each item in a collection of object during serialization and deserialization, apply the `JsonConverter` attribute to the property specifying the `ItemConverter` with `TypedObjectJsonConverter` as its generic type:
+Apply `JsonConverter` attribute to a collection of objects property specifying `ItemConverter` with `TypedObjectJsonConverter` as its generic type:

 ```csharp
 public class YourClass